harrypua/springboot-json-log/README.md

 # springboot-json-log

+## Techniques used

+1. src/main/resources/logback-spring.xml
+This config file defines the json format of the log for system values.

+2. ThreadContext (MDC)
 We can use `ThreadContext` to add in additional context to all logs within 1 flow, most commonly transanction id:

 ```java